 Michael Moe is the founder and CEO of GSV a growth-focused investment platform based in Silicon Valley.
 GSV has privately invested in game-changing companies such as Facebook, Twitter, Dropbox, Snap, Lyft, and Spotify through both its funds and SPV's.
 GSV has several private funds focused on the emerging education technology sector and has been an investor in Coursera, Chegg, Pluralsight, 2U and CourseHero.
 GSV stands for "Global Silicon Valley" which reflects the mega-trend of the mindset of innovation and entrepreneurship which has made Silicon Valley so unique is spreading throughout the World.
 Before GSV, Mr. Moe was the founder and CEO of ThinkEquity.
 Prior to that, Mr. Moe was a research analyst at Merrill Lynch where he was Head of Global Growth Research and before that, a Senior Managing Director at Montgomery Securities where he was Head of Growth Research and Strategy.
 Mr. Moe has been voted on the Institutional All American Research Team and Best on the Street" by the Wall Street Journal.
 Mr. Moe is currently on the Boards of CourseHero, Sharespost, Whittle Schools, OzyMedia and is a Board Observer at Coursera.
 Mr. Moe is the author of two books, "Finding the Next Starbucks" and "The Global Silicon Valley Handbook” and in addition, is a Chartered Financial Analyst (CFA).

-Stephanie Nellons-Paige is a recognized business leader with more than 30 years of professional and advisory experience in the private and public sectors.
-Currently, she serves as Managing Director of Diversity and Economic Inclusion for Texas Central Railway.
-There, she is charged with the implementation of a plan to ensure economic opportunity for Texas-based businesses and the execution of a strategy to prepare a workforce of 10,000 to build and operate the high-speed rail system.
+Stephanie Nellons-Paige is the CEO, Nellons- Paige Group Inc., and a recognized business leader with more than 30 years of professional and advisory experience in the private and public sectors.
+Formerly she served as Managing Director of Diversity and Economic Inclusion for Texas Central Railway.
+There, she was charged with the implementation of a plan to ensure economic opportunity for Texas-based businesses and the execution of a strategy to prepare a workforce of 10,000 to build and operate the high-speed rail system.
 A recognized leader in the transportation industry, Nellons-Paige is adept at working with multiple and diverse constituencies and known to provide exemplary and transformative leadership that moves the pendulum toward success on complex international projects.
-She strongly believes that transportation spurs the economic vitality of cities and works to ensure that the industry has a positive impact on communities by creating highly-skilled jobs and business opportunities through her professional, civic and philanthropic engagement.
+She strongly believes that transportation spurs the economic vitality of cities and works to ensure that the industry has a positive impact on communities by creating highly-skilled jobs and business opportunities through her professional, civic and philanthropic engagement

 Ben Nelson is Founder, Chairman, and CEO of Minerva, and a visionary with a passion to reinvent higher education.
 Nelson started Minerva in 2011 with the goal of nurturing critical wisdom for the sake of the world through a systematic and evidence-based approach to learning.
 Over the past 8 years, Nelson has built Minerva Schools at Keck Graduate Institute into the most selective and effective university in the United States, and has developed a business to share Minerva's unique approach with other like-minded institutions, corporations and governments.
 Prior to Minerva, Nelson spent more than 10 years at Snapfish, where he helped build the company from startup to the world’s largest personal publishing service.
 With over 42 million transactions across 22 countries, nearly five times greater than its closest competitor, Snapfish is among the top e-commerce services in the world.
 Serving as CEO from 2005 through 2010, Nelson began his tenure at Snapfish by leading the company’s sale to Hewlett Packard for $300 million.